128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-disabled      Do not add HMAC to packets. regular       Add HMAC to packets. time-based    Add time-based HMAC to packets.
+- disabled: Do not add HMAC to packets.
+- regular: Add HMAC to packets.
+- time-based: Add time-based HMAC to packets.

 ## `configure authority security name`